ע

 χειρ

 The noun χειρ (cheir) means hand.
 It stems from a hugely old Proto-Indo-European root "ghes", and survives in English in such useful words as chironomy (the art or science of gesticulation), chiromancy (hand palm reading), and of course chiropractor, which in theory denotes someone who puts their helping hands on one's moving parts.
-Our word is the Greek equivalent of the Hebrew noun יד (yad), which means both "hand" and "power," and it occurs 178 times in the New Testament; see full concordance.
+Our word is the Greek equivalent of the Hebrew nouns כף (kap), open hand or hand palm, and יד (yad), which means both [closed] hand and power.
+Our noun χειρ (cheir) occurs 178 times in the New Testament; see full concordance.

 Human hands are unique in the animal world.
 We share our hallowed opposable thumb with the other primates, but ours can move much wider across our palms and that makes our hands uniquely nimble and dexterous.
 Because of the physical versatility of our hands, but perhaps more so because of what our hands mean to our personal identity and our collective identity, our hands became revered in ways that are no longer clear to us moderns but which still linger in our verbal expressions.